 The reconstructive dentist will design the width and height of teeth so the new porcelain restoration does not overload the supporting roots, and the length and width proportions are pleasing to the face, the lip, the color of the eyes and skin.
 The patient bite and occlusion will be adjusted and designed so there will be no separation and space, gaps between teeth happening, after treatment is completed.

-Most full mouth reconstruction procedures, if not all, involves raising the bite to the original position, prior to worn out short teeth patients complaining about, in which due to wear or shifted teeth cause interference in natural bite, which eventually can cause discomfort in temporo mandibular joints (TMD).
-The cause of short teeth upon smiling, is usually due to worn out back teeth, in which puts additional pressure of the bite on front teeth.
-Ideally the front teeth should not contact hard upon biting.
-The front teeth are used for tearing food and the back teeth is for chewing, and not reverse.
+Most full mouth reconstruction procedures, if not all, involves raising the bite to the original position, prior to worn out short teeth patients complaining about, in which due to wear or shifted teeth cause interference in natural bite, which eventually can cause discomfort in temporomandibular joints (TMD).
+The cause of short teeth upon smiling is usually due to worn out back teeth, which puts additional pressure of the bite on front teeth.
+Ideally, the front teeth should not contact hard upon biting.
+The front teeth are used for tearing food and the back teeth are for chewing, and not reverse.
 Dental cosmetic rehabilitation, dietary habits ( such as acidic foods), trauma, genes among many other factors may require the patient to want to have full mouth reconstruction and rehabilitation.

-The full mouth reconstruction process can take as little as 3 or 4 visits, after the comprehensive evaluation and diagnosis, and in some instances can be achieved in one month’s time.
+The process can take as little as 3 or 4 visits, after the comprehensive evaluation and diagnosis, and in some instances can be achieved in one month’s time.

 With Full Mouth Reconstruction the entire mouth is beautified with a more comfortable, ideal bite and less tension on the teeth, surrounding gums, bone structure, and the jaw, neck and shoulders.